 Is all chair seat weaving called “caning”?

-Are you confused about what type of woven chair seat you have?
+Are you unsure which type of woven chair seat you have?
 Is it really chair caning or something else?
 Help is on the way!

-Each woven chair seating technique has a certain name, although most people lump them all together, calling them ” caning” when what they really mean is “chair seat weaving.”
+Each woven chair seating technique has a specific name, although most people lump them together, calling them “caning” when what they really mean is “chair seat weaving.”

-For example, traditional strand caning or hole-to-hole cane weaving uses thin strands of cane that are woven through holes drilled around the perimeter of the seat frame.
+For example, traditional strand caning, or hole-to-hole cane weaving, uses thin cane strands woven through holes drilled around the perimeter of the seat frame.

 Hole-to-hole traditional hand chair caning on a curved back of rocking chair.